leonardobertolani/temperatures/README.md

 # Optimizing the solution
-Now that we have established a general criterion for studying the free evolution of the system over time, let us try different algorithmic approaches to calculate its evolution.
+Now that we have established a general criterion for studying the free evolution of the system over time, let us try different algorithmic approaches to actually implement it.

 As we have seen, the numerical strategy found consists in using the state of the system at time $t$ to determine the future situation after a very short time instant $dt$.
 In fact, for what